whiteprompt/ott-template/README.md

 `wp-template` contains example template from White Prompt for starting your slides.

-`slidev-sample` contains sample froim slidev wich is obtained runing `npm init slidev`.
+`slidev-sample` contains sample from slidev wich is obtained runing `npm init slidev`.

 `presentations` contains old presentations, feel free to add yours later with a PR, you can leave there useful links or code.